Shiru l’Adonai

 Three Chanukah menorahs fully lit

-The celebration, open to people of all ages and backgrounds, will be filled with music, food (a full meal), special Hanukkah activities for kids, and plenty of fun!
+The celebration, open to people of all ages and backgrounds, will be filled with music, food (a full meal), special Chanukah activities for kids, and plenty of fun!
 Invite your family and friends!
 Just link to this page!

 If you would like to take part in a group candle lighting please bring your own menorah and candles to help us create a beautiful and memorable display.

 We request that people RSVP here so that we can plan for an appropriate amount of food.
-The event is open to the public with a suggested donation of $10/person to cover food costs (children under 6 are free).
+The event is open to the public with a suggested donation of $10/adult and $5/child to cover food costs (children under 6 are free).
 Please note that the suggested donation amount is a suggestion — you may donate more, less or not at all — nobody will be turned away, but please RSVP so we can plan accordingly.
 (If you cannot donate the full amount, please email office@emanuelsinai.org or call 508-755-1257 to register)

 Temple Emanuel Sinai is a warm, welcoming community that exemplifies the broad tent of Reform Judaism.
 We embrace and celebrate diversity.
 Learn more about Temple Emanuel Sinai at https://emanuelsinai.org/who-we-are/join-us/

 The event is in-person at Temple Emanuel Sinai at 661 Salisbury Street Worcester, MA.
-Please review the current TES Covid Policy before attending the event.

 Parking for High Holy Days 5783